FredrikMeyer/elm-lisp/README.md

 # TODOs

- - [ ] Use [CodeMirror](https://codemirror.net/doc/manual.html) to get a better editor.
+ - [ ] Maybe use [CodeMirror](https://codemirror.net/doc/manual.html) to get a better editor.
 I.e. don't do any HTML in Elm.